TanukiHQ/Tanuki-Node-Boilerplate/docs/CONTRIBUTING.md

-# Contributing to Hakkou Web Template
+# Contributing to TanukiWorks Open Source Projects
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:
 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix